-When using the Chicago Manual of Style and AP style, the word “with” should always be lowercase in a title unless it is the first or last word in a sentence.
-This is because “with” is a preposition which according to title capitalization rules are always lowercase in titles.
+According to the Chicago Manual of Style and MLA style guide the word “with” should always be lowercase in a title unless it is the first or last word in a sentence.
+This is because “with” is a preposition with four letters which means it should be lowercase.

-However, in APA and MLA styles, the word “with” is capitalized because all words longer than 4 letters are capitalized.
+However, in APA and AP Stylebook, the word “with” is capitalized because all words longer than four words are capitalized.

 - I Am With You (APA Style)

 The same rules as “with” apply for the word “within”.
 You should capitalize it in APA and AP styles, but lowercase it in Chicago and MLA styles unless the word is being used as an adverb or is used in a phrasal verb.